sfu-ireceptor/turnkey-service-php/README.md

 scripts/load_metadata.sh ireceptor <file path of your CSV metadata file>
 ```

-2. Load your sequence annotations file(s).
+2. Load your rearrangements file(s).
 You can load multiple files at once:
 ```
 scripts/load_rearrangements.sh mixcr <your study data folder>/*.txt
 ```